Colman-without-an-E/purble-shop-solver/README.md

     <img src="graphics/text1.png" width=250>
 </p>

 And it is quite successful.
-If you want to use the bot immediately, see the [solver instruction](#solver-instruction) section.
 ## How to play
 If you haven't played Purble Shop before, you are still very welcome here *(albeit less welcome)* and here is how to play the game.
+Skip to [solver instruction](#solver-instruction) section if you know how to play already.

 There are three difficulties: beginner, intermediate, and advanced.
 Let's use the beginner difficulty to illustrate what's going on.

 When you start the game, you are greeted with this interface.

 <p align=center>
     <img src="graphics/purble_shop_beginner_start_interface.png" height=250>
 </p>